FLabbaf97/GenoPHI/README.md

 A: Use phage-host mode for interaction prediction.
 Use single-strain mode for strain-level phenotypes (resistance, growth rate, etc.) where phage data isn't relevant.

 **Q: Which feature selection method should I use?**
 A: Start with RFE (balanced performance).
-Try SHAP for interpretability or SelectKBest for speed.
-Compare multiple methods for best results.

 **Q: How do I interpret SHAP plots?**
 A: SHAP beeswarm plots show feature importance.
 Features at the top are most important.
 Red dots = high feature values, blue = low.
 Position right of center = positive impact on prediction.